locklin/jCUR/README.md

 Lanczos bidiagonalization algorithm with partial reorthogonalization (BPRO).
 Lanczos is simple anyway.
 Claimed factor of 4 speedup, and 1/2 memory load. http://sun.stanford.edu/~rmunk/PROPACK/paper.ps.gz

+R presently uses dgesdd and zgesdd, so as an intermediate step, building the interface for that might help things.